SEKOIA-IO/documentation/docs/xdr/features/detect/rules_catalog.md

 ### Alert filters

-In the section `Alert filters`, you can consult the list of alert filters that are currently enabled in the `Àctives` tab.
+In the section `Alert filters`, you can consult the list of alert filters that are currently enabled in the `Actives` tab.
 The number of alert `muted` in the `last 30 days` is displayed for each alert filter to help you audit its effectiveness.

 Click on the `arrow` to expand the alert filter and consult the exclusion pattern.